Installation#

 Running InVesalius#

-Inside InVesalius source code directory run:
+Inside the InVesalius source code directory, run:

 python app.py